So, what are your favourite items for a vegan bowl? For me it’s an easy question – but with an infinite amount of variations!

 #4 Add an Assortment of Vegetables

 Sweet potato has to be my number one favourite ingredient to add to my vegan bowl!
-I also almost always add some leftovers of veggies in tomato sauce from a meal the day before.
-There’s no limit really to which vegetables you can add.

 - Vegetables in tomato sauce